Felix KLINGELHOEFER, PhD

 During a 5-month interniship at Worline in Lille, I used novel transfer learning techniques to leverage credit card fraud data on smarthpone e-payment fraud detection.
 The report is not available due to the confidentiality of the data.

 I spent four months in Switzerland, at the University of Neuchâtel.
-There, I studied the scalability of reader-writer locks, and designed new ones balancing the requirements of phase-fairness and massiviley parrallel access.
+There, I studied the scalability of reader-writer locks, and designed new ones balancing the requirements of phase-fairness and massively parrallel access.